The Birth Order Bias

 Some might argue this proves nothing, and it’s simply the case older siblings bear a worse lot than the youngest child.
 But there’s another element in society’s language that points to a feedback loop, and that is society’s preference for the term “youngest child,” as opposed to “younger sibling.”
 I knew as a middle child there was a stark difference between me and anyone who was the second-born of two children.
 You would never refer to both of us as “younger siblings” — I was a middle child, the latter a youngest child.
 The feedback loop is why.

 When older siblings refer to “younger siblings,” people take offense more easily; that language divides society into two opposing teams.
 Instead, they refer to the “youngest child” getting away with murder, or getting more attention, or being a pest, or being spoiled.
 Doing so implies the existence of the middle child, and reminds everyone listening to be aware and compassionate of the plight of the dominant group.
-Middle children also benefit from referring to “the youngest,” because doing so ropes them into the more dominant group, making them an unequivocal saint, as opposed to a member of the “younger siblings,” where their sainthood status would be in doubt.
+Middle children also benefit from referring to “the youngest,” because doing so ropes them into the more dominant group, making them no doubt a saint, as opposed to a member of the “younger siblings,” where their sainthood status would be in jeopardy.
 If language matters, what’s going on is not people asserting reasonable jealousy, but constructing hierarchies to support certain scripts and keep the feedback loop going.

 In line with supporting certain scripts, what is at play with slut-shaming is also at play with dubbing the youngest child the sinner— we look righteous ourselves when we shame another person.
 In addition to highlighting all the things they do for their younger siblings, older siblings criticize the faults of the youngest child.
 They accuse the youngest child of getting out of work, of getting away with murder, of getting more and better things than they got, of getting more attention, of thinking it’s all about them, and of being the terrorizing pest both because it validates their jealousies and because it makes them look virtuous in comparison.